rajbos/rajbos.github.io/blog/tools.md

 * Unsplash for great images: [www.unsplash.com](https://www.unsplash.com)
 * Download Azure Icons from the Portal: [Azure Icon Downloader Chrome Extension](https://buildazure.com/2019/04/12/azure-icon-downloader-chrome-extension/)
+* `[Console]::ResetColor()` for resetting the console colors in PowerShell.
+I somehow have this issue a lot (mostly from VS Code) where my colors are wrong.
+Usually because of an error or warning message that got posted that didn't reset the colors.
+Running this command will fix it.
 </div>
 </div>
 </div>